resource-watch/slate/source/includes/api/_user_management.md

 # User management

 The following endpoints expose the RW API's functionality regarding user management.
 These endpoints will allow you to login, recover a forgotten password, create, edit or delete a user account.
-We've already covered the basics of getting a user account in the [authentication](#authentication) section, and here we'll dive deeper into all the functionality exposed by these endpoints.
+We've already covered the basics of getting a user account in the [quickstart guide](/quickstart.html) section, and here we'll dive deeper into all the functionality exposed by these endpoints.

 These endpoints have a key difference from most of the endpoint covered so far.
 The great majority of the RW API endpoints are meant to be used by your applications, and as such produce JSON responses, which are easily interpreted by computers.
 However, some of the functionality we'll cover in this section is meant to be used only or also by humans, making JSON a less than ideal response format.